When Is the Best Time to Travel to Moscow

 What season to take a Russian vacation?

-Moscow is a city that hold high amounts of cultural and historical importance.
+Moscow is a city that holds high amounts of cultural and historical importance.

 Average Daily Temperatures in Moscow